 The Graduate Interviews: Heather MacLeod

 Welcome back to the last Graduate Interview for 2019!
-This week, we're moving headed up North to the Royal Northern College of Music to join Heather MacLeod; violinist, co-founder of the award winning Dahlia Music and 2017 RNCM graduate.
+This week, we're headed up North to the Royal Northern College of Music to join Heather MacLeod; violinist, co-founder of the award winning Dahlia Music and 2017 RNCM graduate.
 I caught up with Heather to find out how she found her first year in the big wide world and to get her advice on what it takes to build your own business as a working musician.

 How did you find the adjustment from college life to being a graduate?